 The Registrar may make a decision not to disburse any payments to a payee if a payer has applied to a court challenging the validity of the child support assessment, for reasons other than the parentage of the child concerned, and has requested a suspension of disbursement of payments to the payee.
 See 5.5.4 for further information about suspending payments to payees.

-Stay order under the AAT Act
+Stay order under the ARTAct

-If an appeal (on a question of law) is instituted in the Federal Court of Australia or the Federal Circuit and Family Court of Australia (Division 2) from an AAT decision, the court may make an order staying or otherwise affecting the operation or implementation of the AAT decision or the decision by the Registrar that was reviewed by the AAT.
-The stay order is made under section 44A of the AAT Act.
-For an appeal instituted in the Federal Circuit and Family Court of Australia (Division 2), section 44AAA(2)(b) is relevant to the meaning of section 44A of the AAT Act.
+If an appeal (on a question of law) is instituted in the Federal Court of Australia from an ART decision, the court may make an order staying or otherwise affecting the operation or implementation of the ART decision or the decision by the Registrar that was reviewed by the ART.
+The stay order is made under section 178(2) of the ARTAct.

 Stay order under the CSRC Act